matthewphamilton/matthewphamilton/README.md

 ### Hi there 👋

-I'm Matt and I am a research economist at [Orygen](https://www.orygen.org.au/), where I work on a range of modelling projects aimed at improving mental health outcomes for young people.
-My main focus is improving the quality and usefulness of mental health models through adopting modular, replicable and generalisable approaches to model development and validation.
+I'm Matt and I am a PhD candidate at [Monash University Health Economics Group](https://research.monash.edu/en/organisations/sphpm-health-economics-group), focused on developing and applying transparent, reusable and updatable computational models.

 ---

 ### 🔭 I’m currently working on ...

-Most of the work I am currently involved in is highlighted in the [ready4-dev website](https://www.ready4-dev.com/about/), with most of the source code hosted on the [ready4-dev git repository](https://github.com/ready4-dev)
+Most of the work I am currently involved in is highlighted in the [ready4-dev website](https://www.ready4-dev.com/), with most of the source code hosted on the [ready4-dev git repository](https://github.com/ready4-dev).

 ---

 ### 📫 Website, CV and further contact

 My [academic profile website](https://mph-economist.netlify.app/) has some more information about the work I do.
 A [pdf version of my CV is available here](https://matthewphamilton.github.io/mybio/Docs/MPHamiltonCV.pdf).
-I can be contacted at matthew.hamilton@orygen.org.au.
+I can be contacted at matthew.hamilton1@monash.edu.
 Some further information about me:
 <p>
   <a href = "https://orcid.org/0000-0001-7407-9194"><img alt = "ORCID" src = "https://img.shields.io/badge/ORCID-A6CE39?logo=ORCID&logoColor=white&style=for-the-badge"/></a>
     <a href = "https://www.linkedin.com/in/matthewhamiltonprofile/"><img alt = "LinkedIn" src = "https://img.shields.io/badge/matthewhamiltonprofile-0A66C2?logo=LinkedIn&logoColor=white&style=for-the-badge"/></a>